iRobotEducation/create3_docs/docs/hw/electrical.md

 The light ring will show the state of charge and animate while the battery is charging.

 !!! attention "Notice"
+    Always remove the Create® 3 robot’s battery prior to dismantling, adjusting, altering, or affecting the robot’s chassis at the risk of damaging the battery, robot, or both.
     Do not attempt to use the robot without its battery installed.

-!!! attention "Notice"
-    Always remove the Create® 3 robot’s battery prior to dismantling, adjusting, altering, or affecting the robot’s chassis at the risk of damaging the battery, robot, or both.

 !!! tip
     Keep the robot on the Home Base™ charging station (or power down the robot by holding down the power button for 10 seconds) when not in use to prevent the battery from discharging.